 A few years ago I rented a car with a friend and took a really epic road trip through South West England.
-This was a bit different than most trips I took in England which often was just a train ride away, but the combination of a road trip, seeing one of the world wonders, exploring old Roman baths, eating some of the best food of my life, and so much more just made this trip extra special.
+This was a bit different than most trips I took in England which often was just a train ride away.
+The combination of a road trip, seeing one of the world wonders, exploring old Roman baths, eating some of the best food of my life, and so much more just made this trip extra special.

-If anyone is planning a road trip in south west England, I have provided a map below with all of the places mentioned marked, along with the driving route.
-If you have any other suggestions for the map, comment below!
-Thanks for reading.
+If you are planning a road trip through south west England to see Bath, Stonehenge, the Cotswolds, and more I have provided a map below with all of the places mentioned marked, along with the driving route.
+Including food and accommodation.

 Day 1: Bristol